MatthewNutt5/snake/README.md

 ## Verilog Core Modules

-### Controller FSM
+### Controller Module

-The Controller FSM in `/snake/source/verilog/controller.v` manages the synchronization between modules for the game.
+The Controller Module in `/snake/source/verilog/controller.v` manages the synchronization between modules for the game.
 It contains three sub-FSMs:

 1) The game FSM, showing whether the game is ready/started/ended,
 2) The direction FSM, keeping track of which direction the snake is moving, and